Updated: Jul 26

 We talked about some of the most famous oil paintings earlier in the previous article.

-And in this article, we get a closer look at beautiful artworks of oil paintings by great masters who used oil painting on canvas as the medium.
 Oil painting has been admired throughout history because artists created different techniques and styles simply by experimenting with the mixture of colors and application of the paint to the canvas.